Pondy sees 1,598 new coronavirus cases, aggregate touches | Health

 The age groups of the deceased ranged between 27 and 75 years.

-Director of the department S Mohan Kumar said the new cases were identified at the end of examination of 9,139 samples and the test positivity rate dipped to 17.48 percent today.
+Director of the Health and Family Welfare department S Mohan Kumar said the new cases were identified at the end of examination of 9,139 samples and the test positivity rate dipped to 17.48 percent today.

 While Puducherry region of the Union Territory accounted for 1,295 new cases, Karaikal added 160, Mahe 103 cases followed by Mahe 40.